jschreuder/Middle-skeleton/README.md

 - **Future-Proof Evolution**: Library updates only require adapter changes, not application rewrites
 - **Focused Testing**: Mock exactly what your application needs, not complex library interfaces

-You get battle-tested components (Symfony Security, Doctrine ORM, Laminas Session) with complete architectural control.
+You get battle-tested components (for example the included Symfony Routing and Laminas Diactoros) with complete architectural control.

 ## Extending the Application